Anonymous

 I endorse the answer by Varghese ji.

-I endorse the said answer after considering the below given points:
+I endorse the said answer after considering the below-given points:

-"Contractor" as defined in CLRA, in relation to an establishment means a person who undertakes to produce a given result for the establishment, other than a mere supply of goods of articles of manufacture to such establishment, through contract labour or who supplies contract labour for any work of the establishment and includes a sub-contractor.
+"Contractor" as defined in CLRA, in relation to an establishment means a person who undertakes to produce a given result for the establishment, other than a mere supply of goods or articles of manufacture to such establishment, through contract labour or who supplies contract labour for any work of the establishment and includes a sub-contractor.

 A workman as defined in CLRA, shall be deemed to be employed as "contract labour" in or in connection with the work of an establishment when he is hired in or in connection with such work by or through a contractor, with or without the knowledge of the principal employer.

-A contract for services is a strictly a business contract between two firms on a buyer and supplier basis.
+A contract for services is strictly a business contract between two firms on a buyer and supplier basis.
 There is no question of any employment relationship between the parties.

 This is my view.
 It is not in CLRA.
 It is only an academic discussion.